5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

-Most people struggle to stick with their resolutions for a variety of reasons.
+While January is a good times to make some lifestyle changes, most people struggle to stick with their New Year’s resolutions for a variety of reasons.
 Whether it’s too vague, too unrealistic, or simply too challenging, it’s easy to give up and then feel disappointed or even angry at yourself.

 The good news is that there are ways to choose New Year’s resolutions that you can actually follow through on to get the results you’re hoping for.
-The key is setting them up in a specific way so you’re more likely to stick to them.
+The key is to set them up differently, so that you’re more likely to stick to them and remain consistent.

-Read on to find out how you can set New Year’s resolutions that stick.
+Read on to find out how you can finally set New Year’s resolutions that stick.

 Table of Contents